Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation

 Recursively self-improving code generation within the maximization framework may be achieved by taking a seed program $M_0(u)$ similar to our seed improver, which, for example, queries $L$ for a solution maximizing $u_\text{str}$ and takes the best according to $u_\text{func}$.
 (The number of queries is taken so as to remain in the runtime budget $b_\text{run}$.)
 Then, one can define $M_t \defeq M_{t-1}(u^\lambda)$ for $t=1,2,\ldots,T.$

-It is tempting to think that a fixed point $M_*^\lambda=M_*^\lambda(u^\lambda)$, again a ``quine'' of sorts, may be good, but it may equally well be a minimizer as nothing in our framework favors maximization over minimization (except the seed and the assumption that $u(\bot)=0$).
+It is tempting to think that a fixed point $M_*^\lambda=M_*^\lambda(u^\lambda)$, again a ``quine'' of sorts, may be good, but it may equally well be a minimizer as nothing in our framework favors maximization over minimization except the seed.